idealparable/BibleQ/DidLazarusWriteJohn.md

 - Paul's Romans 1 Genesis focus
 - Opening of John
 - Personal honor
+- adapt draft paras from start of "Relevant to Trinity" through at least the first few there, maye all of it.
 - Genesis 1-2
 - Toledoths
 - Updated Genealogies
 - Unitarianism
 - Contradiction allegations
 - "Poetry means whatever you want" myth
+- Mopup: Other features throughout gospel of John, maybe other anonymity or POV evidence